 What Should I Do If I Find a Collection Account and Want to Remove it?

-The simple truth about collection accounts is that the original creditor (the firm you received credit/service from initially) or the collection agency (the firm that buys bad debt from original creditors and seeks to collect money for their investment) wants compensation for past service or product.
+The simple truth about collection accounts is that the original creditor (the firm you received credit/service from initially) or the collection agency (the firm that buys bad debt from original creditors and seeks to collect money for their investment) wants compensation for past services or products.
 You may be tempted to call either the original creditor or collection agency, but that is not always necessary.

 When obtaining your credit report, you have the right to dispute information within it.

-Upon receipt of your credit report, you should review it thoroughly for any errors, and if found, notate the discrepancies along with the collection accounts you would like removed.
-Disputes and removals can be initiated either in writing by mail or electronically on the bureau’s website.
+Upon receipt of your credit report, you should review it thoroughly for any errors.
+Notate the discrepancies along with the collection accounts you would like removed.
+You can initiate disputes and removals either in writing by mail or electronically on the bureau’s website.

 Be sure to: